-Often, seniors choose to enroll in Original Medicare when they are first eligible, at age 65 during their Initial Enrollment Period.
-However, you are not required to, and many don’t.
-If you are eligible to receive Social Security benefits, then Medicare Part A is free, but Part B carries a premium.
-Working seniors often delay Medicare enrollment until retirement, preferring to rely on group health coverage offered through work.
-If you’re past 65, getting ready to retire and not enrolled in Part A or Part B, you may be wondering what to do next.
-Here is some good advice.
+Often, seniors choose to enroll in Medicare when they are first eligible, at age 65, during their Initial Enrollment Period.
+Working seniors often delay enrollment until retirement, preferring to rely on health coverage offered through work or spouse coverage.

-As long as you receive Social Security benefits, Medicare Part A (hospital coverage) is free, and there are no restrictions on when you can sign up.
-While many people join during Initial Enrollment, if you didn’t, that’s okay.
-You can enroll in Part A anytime during or after your Initial Enrollment period without penalty.
+As long as you receive Social Security benefits, Medicare Part A is free, and there are no restrictions on when you can sign up.
+While many seniors enroll during Initial Enrollment, if you didn’t, that’s okay.
+You can enroll anytime during or after your Initial Enrollment period without penalty.

 https://www.cms.gov/Outreach-and-Education/Find-Your-Provider-Type/Employers-and-Unions/FS4-Medicare-for-people-over-65-nearing-retirment.pdf page 2, 3, 4